MathMaven/MathMaven.github.io/about.md

 permalink: /about/
 ---

-<h4>Welcome to Mathly Hallows, and practive the daily Math problems from <a href="http://www.areteem.org"> Areteem Institute </a> of Witchcraft and Wizzardry! </h4>
+<h4>Welcome to Mathly Hallows, and practive the daily Math problems from <a href="http://www.areteem.org"> Areteem Institute </a> of Witchcraft and Wizardry! </h4>
 <p/>
 <h4>Enjoy being a MathMagician!<h4>